 The simplest way to backup your Android phone to the cloud is by using Google's Android One backup services.
 Go to Settings > System > Backup and toggle on Backup by Google One.
 Go into the Google Account data option and toggle on everything you want to be synced.

 Editor’s note: Some of the steps in this article were put together using a Google Pixel 7 running Android 14.
 Steps might be different depending on your hardware and software.

 Signing into your Google account is one of the first things you do while setting up your Android phone.
 If you’ve got your account signed in, the OS will back up your Android phone settings and enable synchronization for contacts, bookmarks, passwords, and more by default.
 If you use Chrome as the main browser on your computer, you will also find all your bookmarks and passwords up to date on your phone — nothing else to do here.

 - Tap on Backup.

 Next up is photos.
 Cameras have become the most significant differentiating factor when buying a new phone, and keeping pictures safely backed up is just as important.
 As it turns out, Google Photos is perhaps the best photo backup service.
 There are two options available here.
-You can either back up all your high-quality images with just a bit of compression applied or upload all photos at full size.
+You can either pick “Storage saver,” which compresses your images, or go with “Original quality,” which leaves them at full resolution.

 Google’s compression quality is excellent, and most users will rarely notice a difference between the compressed and uncompressed versions.
 In fact, if you rarely blow up your images on a big screen, high-quality uploads should suffice.
 There’s one thing to keep in mind: Google Photos ended its free unlimited high-quality upload offer starting June 1st, 2021.
-From then on, all new content counts towards your Google Drive storage limit.
-Google Photos backups are no longer free unless you can live with the base storage you get from Google.
+From then on, all new content counts towards your Google One storage limit.
+Google Photos backups are no longer free unless you can live with the 15GB you get from Google.